Dheeraj-Bhandari/monsterapiclient/README.md

 const input = {
   // Replace with valid input data for the model
-  file: response, // Use the response URL as the 'file' input };
+  init_image_url: response, // Use the response URL as the 'file' input };

 // Make a model request using the input